 Introducing the Deep Ecumenism Institute

-The Deep Ecumenism Institute is Yerusha’s new home for all educational programming related to the study of Deep Ecumenism, the innovative philosophy for inter and intra-faith dialogue, coined by Matthew Fox and championed by Reb Zalman Schachter-Shalomi (z”l).
+The Deep Ecumenism Institute is Yerusha’s home for all educational programming related to the study of Deep Ecumenism, the innovative philosophy for inter and intra-faith dialogue, coined by Matthew Fox and championed by Reb Zalman Schachter-Shalomi (z”l).

 What is Deep Ecumenism?